 This themed attraction is completely inspired by the Beatrix Potter’s books encompassing Peter rabbit’s garden, Jemima Puddle-Duck’s glade and Mrs Tiggywinkle’s kitchen.
 A theatre show named Where is Peter Rabbit? has been recently added.
 It features characters and puppets from the stories.
 The attraction is aimed at kids but you can also relive your childhood memories.

-Spa hotels in Windermere offer a vast range of treatments and facilities to choose from.
+Book a spa hotel in Windermere, offering a vast range of treatments, facilities and hot tubs to choose from.